-It's never too soon to think about what you'd like to happen if you get ill, or your health condition changes.
+It's never too soon to think about what you'd like to happen if you get ill, or your health changes.
 Having conversations with the people close to you helps them too.

 What matters to you might be different if things change for you.
 If that happens, you can update any information you’ve given to your care team.